-RELEASE FROM CLASS OR LEAVING CAMPUS (I-421)
+RELEASE FROM CLASS OR LEAVING CAMPUS (I-421-A)

-Under no condition will a student leave the Meridian Technology Center campus without permission from their instructor.
-Requests from high school students under the age of 18 will be considered only when verified and confirmed by the home high school principal and/or the student's parent or guardian.
+Under no conditions will a high school or adult student leave the Meridian Technology Center campus without permission from the Career Planning Center or short-term adult programs.
+For high school students under the age of 18, requests will be considered only when verified and confirmed by the home high school principal and/or the student's parent or guardian.
 Those students violating this procedure will be considered truant and dealt with accordingly.